 With swipes of your thumb (swipe left for no, right for yes), Left, Left, Right.
 Left, Left, Left, Right.
 Match!
 Voila!
 You might have found the Prince Charming or Tinderella of your dreams!
 Finding your other half on the dating platform, Tinder, can be that effortless.

 In the world of marketing, however, it calls for more than just swiping for marketers to choose the perfect partner to work with.
 Picking the right partner can help amplify your brand voice, attract new audiences and elevate your brand equity.
 Pick one that’s a mismatch, and you could put your brand in jeopardy.

 So, when choosing your Romeo or Juliet for a brand partnership, keep an eye out for the following:

 Ask yourself this.
 What do you envision your brand to be like?
-What you want your customers feel about your brand?
+What do you want your customers feel about your brand?
 From there, seek a partner that fits into that imagination.
 Chances are you will find customers have the same favourable feelings and attitudes towards your brand, just like how they feel about your partner.
 We call this the halo effect.
-Look at it this way: collaboration between a start-up brand and Apple will catapult the former into the spotlight and boost its brand equity.
+Look at it this way: Collaboration between a start-up brand and Apple will catapult the former into the spotlight and boost its brand equity.

 At the very least, your partner should have adequate brand awareness and brand equity.

 The second thing you should look for is compatibility.
 You want a partner who is similar to you in many ways, someone who shares the same vision and goals as you.
 Avoid ending up in a tug-of-war game with your partner, where both brands move in opposite directions.
 Take for example: After two brands have come together, one of them focuses on breaking into the digital world, while the other fixes its attention on building brick-and-mortar experiences.
 Such straight-out misalignment means that both parties would not be able to leverage each other’s branding and marketing efforts for the better, not to mention internal disputes.